Accelerate Stochastic Subgradient Method by Leveraging Local Growth Condition: Accelerated Stochastic Subgradient Methods under LGC

 \subsection{Accelerated Stochastic Subgradient Method: the Constrained variant (ASSG-c)}

-In this subsection, we present the constrained variant of ASSG that iteratively solves the original problem approximately in a local neighborhood of the recent historical solution.
+In this subsection, we present the constrained variant of ASSG that iteratively solves the original problem approximately in an explicitly constructed local neighborhood of the recent historical solution.
 The detailed steps are presented in Algorithm~\ref{alg:rssg}.
 We refer to this variant as ASSG-c.
-The algorithm runs in stages and each stage runs $t$ iterations of updates similar to the SSG update in~(\ref{eqn:ssg}) except that the intermediate solutions are projected into the intersection of the problem domain $\mathcal K$ and a ball $\mathcal B(\w_{k-1}, D_k)$.
-The radius $D_k$ geometrically decreases as $\w_{k-1}$ approaches to the optimal set.
+The algorithm runs in stages and each stage runs $t$ iterations of updates similar to~(\ref{eqn:sgd}).
+Thanks to Lemma~\ref{lem:key}, we gradually decrease the radius $D_k$ in a stage-wise manner.
 The step size keeps the same during each stage and geometrically decreases between stages.
-It is notable that ASSG-c is similar to the Epoch-GD method by~\citet{hazan-20110-beyond} and the (multi-stage) AC-SA method with domain shrinkage by~\citet{DBLP:journals/siamjo/Lan13b} for stochastic strongly convex optimization, and is also similar to the restarted subgradient method (RSG) proposed by~\citet{DBLP:journals/corr/arXiv:1512.03107}.
-However, the difference between ASSG and Epoch-GD/AC-SA is that the number of iterations $t$ for all stages are the same in ASSG while it geometrically increases between stages in Epoch-GD/AC-SA.
+We notice that ASSG-c is similar to the Epoch-GD method by~\cite{hazan-20110-beyond} and the (multi-stage) AC-SA method with domain shrinkage by~\cite{DBLP:journals/siamjo/Lan13b} for stochastic strongly convex optimization, and is also similar to the restarted subgradient method (RSG) proposed by~\cite{DBLP:journals/corr/arXiv:1512.03107}.
+However, the difference between ASSG and Epoch-GD/AC-SA lies at the initial radius $D_1$ and the number of iterations per-stage, which is due to difference between the strong convexity assumption and Lemma~\ref{lem:key}.
 Compared to RSG, the solutions updated along gradient direction in ASSG are projected back into a local neighborhood around $\w_{k-1}$, which is the key to establish the faster convergence of ASSG.
-The convergence of ASSG-c is presented in the theorem below.
+The convergence of ASSG-c is presented in the theorem below. \begin{theorem} Suppose Assumptions \ref{ass:1} and \ref{ass:2} hold for a target $\epsilon\ll 1$.
+Given $\delta\in(0,1)$, let $\tilde\delta = \delta/K$, $K = \lceil \log_2(\frac{\epsilon_0}{\epsilon})\rceil$, $D_1\geq \frac{c\epsilon_0}{\epsilon^{1-\theta}}$ and $t$ be the smallest integer such that $t \geq \max\{9, 1728\log(1/\tilde\delta)\} \frac{G^2D_1^2}{\epsilon_0^2}$.
+Then ASSG-c guarantees that, with a probability $1-\delta$, $F(\w_K) - F_* \leq 2 \epsilon$.
+As a result, the iteration complexity of ASSG-c for achieving an $2\epsilon$-optimal solution with a high probability $1-\delta$ is $ O (c^2G^2\lceil \log_2(\frac{\epsilon_0}{\epsilon})\rceil\log(1/\delta)/\epsilon^{2(1-\theta)})$ provided $D_1=O(\frac{c\epsilon_0}{\epsilon^{(1-\theta)}})$. \end{theorem} {\bf Remark:} It is notable that the faster local growth rate $\theta$ implies the faster global convergence, i.e., lower iteration complexity.
+In light of the lower bound presented in~\citep{DBLP:conf/icml/RamdasS13} under a GGC, our iteration complexity under the LGC is optimal up to at most a logarithmic factor.
+It is worth mentioning that unlike traditional high-probability analysis of SSG that usually requires the domain to be bounded, the convergence analysis of ASSG does not rely on such a condition.
+Furthermore, the iteration complexity of ASSG has a better dependence on the quality of the initial solution or the size of domain if it is bounded.
+In particular, if we let $\epsilon_0 = GB$ assuming $dist(\w_0, \mathcal K_*)\leq B$, though this is not necessary in practice, then the iteration complexity of ASSG has only a logarithmic dependence on the distance of the initial solution to the optimal set, while that of SSG has a quadratic dependence on this distance.
+The above theorem requires a target precision $\epsilon$ in order to set $D_1$.
+In Section~\ref{subsec:prac}, we alleviate this requirement to make the algorithm more practical.
+Next, we prove Theorem~\ref{thm:RSSG} regarding the convergence of ASSG-c. \begin{proof} Let $\w_{k,\epsilon}^\dag$ denote the closest point to $\w_k$ in $\mathcal S_\epsilon$.
+Define $\epsilon_k = \frac{\epsilon_0}{2^k}$.
+Note that $D_k = \frac{D_1}{2^{k-1}} \geq\frac{c\epsilon_{k-1}}{\epsilon^{1-\theta}}$ and $\eta_k = \frac{\epsilon_{k-1}}{3G^2}$.
+We will show by induction that $F(\w_k) - F_*\leq \epsilon_k +\epsilon$ for $k=0,1,\dots$ with a high probability, which leads to our conclusion when $k=K$.
+The inequality holds obviously for $k=0$.
+Conditioned on $F(\w_{k-1}) - F_*\leq \epsilon_{k-1} + \epsilon$, we will show that $F(\w_k) - F_*\leq \epsilon_k +\epsilon$ with a high probability.
+By Lemma~\ref{lem:key}, we have